philgrayphilgray/philgrayphilgray.github.io/audio.md

 title: audio
 permalink: /audio/
 ---

-Sound, our spacial awareness, our here and now, our cosmology.
+<blockquote>The shape of spacial awareness, of here and now, of the cosmos.</blockquote>